-As you can see in many of the universities websites, they announce their admission information to the general public and inform when they are accepting applications from prospective candidates into the different graduate, undergraduate, LLB programmes and post first degree.
-All you need to do is to go through the various requirements of the programs that you wish to enroll to find out if you have the prerequisites to join.
+As you can see in many of the universities websites, they announce their admission information to the general public and inform when they are accepting applications from prospective candidates into the different graduate, undergraduate and LLB programmes.
+All you need to do is to go through the various requirements of the program you wish to run and find out if you have the prerequisites for the course.
 This will help you make an informed decision as you begin making your application.

-If you want to make an application as an undergraduate, graduate or post graduate degree but you are a foreigner, you will need to look at the guidelines because you will need to meet some other extra requirements than local students.
+If you are a foreigner and wants to make an application for an undergraduate, graduate or post-graduate degree, you will need to look at the guidelines as you will have to meet some other extra requirements.
 First, ensure that you have the required travel documents to allow you study in the country.
 Then, look whether the university you wish to join accepts foreign students from your country and whether you meet all the requirements to study in the country.

 With the development in the education sector in the country and globalization taking shape even in education, most of the universities in the country have become more flexible in their admission requirements.
-This means that there are no stringent requirements like it used to be in the past to get admission in the universities.
-The process is a bit straight forward unlike in many other African countries such as Nigeria and South African education systems.
+This means that there are no stringent requirements like it used to be in the past.
+The process is a bit straightforward unlike in many other African countries such as Nigeria and South Africa where the procedures are quite complex.

-- · You are not required to have JAMB results to be allowed into any university in Ghana.
+1. You are not required to have a JAMB result (as in Nigeria) to be allowed into any university in Ghana.

-- · When travelling to Ghana for studies, you do not need a visa.
-However, there are other documents that you may be required to have depending on your country of origin.
+3. When traveling to Ghana for studies, you do not need a visa.
+However, there are other documents that you may be required to have.
+This depends on your country of origin.